Dugchugy/TinyPotionFactory/Carpenter/Notes/Game loop plan.md

 ## `TileObject`

    `TileObject` is the base class for all tiles. all functional and decorative tiles will inherit from TileObject.
 TileObjects each contain a model they use for rendering and a 2D vector of integers storing where they are on the grid.
+   TileObjects will have functions to get their input/output models (what sides they accept from) and applying an input or output to the tile. they will also have a both a draw and an update function.